neon-cyan/quantpy/README.md

 quantpy is a link-wise gaussian and quantics parser, with a focus on Ehrenfest-dynamics simulations

 ### Features
-Built-in flexible link-wise gaussian parser (glogpy) Quantics input + output parsers
+Built-in flexible link-wise gaussian parser (glogpy) - may wish to factor this out as a submodule in future Rudimentary quantics input + output parsers

-Extraction script drops numpy array binaries - GWP scaled and raw - for plotting as needed Some simple plotting scripts
+Extraction script drops numpy array binaries - GWP scaled and raw - for manipulating & plotting as needed
-- CSF population
-- CI State population
-- Spin denities
-- Muilliken charges
-- Bond lengths
-- Normal modes

 ### Running extractor
 Recommended to set up a virtual python enviroment (conda or venv) Install requirements :